radebe49/futureproof/CI_CD_GUIDE.md

 # CI/CD Pipeline Guide

-This guide explains the Continuous Integration and Continuous Deployment (CI/CD) pipeline for FutureProof.
+This guide explains the Continuous Integration and Continuous Deployment (CI/CD) pipeline for Lockdrop.

 ## Overview